 This is especially true in the world of B2B where a single purchase involves an average of 6.8 stakeholders coming from “a lengthening roster of roles, functions, and geographies,” according to Harvard Business Review.

-Some believe field marketing is simply sales support.
+When discussing “what is field marketing,” you’ll find that some people believe field marketing is simply sales support.
 Others view field marketing as direct selling at events like trade shows, roadshows, and pop-ups.
 And still others see it as the one-stop-shop for all your prospects’ needs—from registering for an online webinar to kickstarting the sales process with a white glove demo.

 No matter which way you cut it, field marketing is crucial to your ability to connect with current and future customers.

 But until field marketing can prove itself as a revenue-generator, and not merely a support role, B2B field marketers will continue to struggle to win the buy-in they need to drive greater innovation and profit.